exo-archives/aio/patch/ALL-362/readme.txt

 Risks and impacts

-Is there a risk applying this bug fix ?
+Is there a risk applying this bug fix?
 * No.

-Can this bug fix have an impact on current client projects ?
+Can this bug fix have an impact on current client projects?
 *

 Is there a performance risk/cost?